sosaucily/r3-go/README.md

 ## A full-featured react / rails framework

-Based on some great, popular projects from around the nets, combined together for awesomeness and speed.
+Based on some popular projects from around the nets, combined together for awesomeness and speed.

-* Rails Backend, React/Redux client.
+* Rails Backend, React/Redux/Saga client.

 * Hosted completely independently on Heroku and Netlify, respectively.

 * React-toolbox for quickly leveraging redux friendly components styled with Material Design

 * Various features you "always" need are done!
 Including
- - Authentication system, email/pass using JWT tokens, ready to go, as well as Facebook(wip) and Google(wip)
+ - Authentication system, email/pass using JWT tokens, ready to go, as well as Facebook and Google(wip)
  - Simple deploy scripts, done!
- - Admin portal(wip)
+ - Rails admin portal

 Client system is based primarily on https://github.com/react-boilerplate/react-boilerplate

 Server is just a simple Rails 5 server for now.
-Considering basing the rails system on https://github.com/thoughtbot/suspenders but for now that seems like overkill
+Considering basing the rails system on https://github.com/thoughtbot/suspenders but for now it seems like overkill

 ## Requirements